I am a postdoctoral researcher in the Semiconductor Spectroscopy & Devices Group in the Department of Physics.

 Characterisation techniques include CL hyperspectral imaging, photoluminescence, electroluminescence, X-ray microanalysis and electron bean-induced current.

-- PDI Topical Workshop on Cathodoluminescence of Semiconductor Nanostructures
+- 2nd Workshop on Cathodoluminescence and Electron Beam Induced Current of Semiconductor Nanostructures

 - Invited speaker

-- 12th International Conference on Nitride Semiconductors (ICNS-12)
+- 13th International Conference on Nitride Semiconductors (ICNS-13)

 John Anderson Building

 View University of Strathclyde in a larger map